DuckbillResearch

 Completion Rates

-Estimated end-to-end completion rates across 20 task categories, derived from over 100,000+ real-world tasks.
+Estimated end-to-end completion rates across 20 categories, derived from a proprietary dataset of 15,500,000+ real-world actions — phone calls, emails, web interactions, and vendor negotiations that no public benchmark captures.
 The cards below show per-action success rates — how often a single phone call, web action, or digital step succeeds.
-The table shows compounded end-to-end rates — what happens when a task requires many of these actions in sequence, each of which can independently fail.
+The table shows compounded end-to-end rates — what happens when a request requires many of these actions in sequence, each of which can independently fail.
 Our agentic estimates are forward-looking: they assume near-perfect AI reasoning and instead model the systemic constraints that limit full automation today.
+Even a flawless model would face these same barriers — the gap is environmental, not intellectual.

 Digital Actions